affinitybridge/unhcr/README.md

 This build uses npm, gulp, and browserify to manage dependencies.

+To build:
-To build it, run "npm install" to download the 3rd party libs, and then run "gulp" to browserify them.
+- run "npm install" to download the 3rd party libs in package.json
+- run "gulp" to browserify them (ie, to create the minified, namespace-armored js/app.js file).